SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 alternative, more convenient initializers for a subclass, which provide simpler or more context-specific ways to create an instance of that subclass.

-Swift defines two different kinds of initializer for class types to reflect these needs.
+Swift defines two different kinds of initializers for class types to reflect these needs.
 These are known as :newTerm:`designated initializers` and :newTerm:`convenience initializers`.

 .. _Initialization_DesignatedInitializersAndConvenienceInitializers: